legit-gaming/legit-gaming.github.io/BasicsOverviews.md

 console.log(randomNumber);
 ```

-We might not want those decimals on our random number, so we can use `Math.floor()` to chop them off.
+We might not want those decimals on our random number, so we can use `Math.floor()` function to chop them off.

 ```javascript
 var max = 10;